-- Policy risks through increased pricing of GHG emission: As a mitigation measure, Yara has established a business unit Climate Neutral Solutions which is tasked with approaching net zero emissions across the entire value chain Yara's operations. - Technology risks: Yara has an Environmental Solutions business.
+- Policy risks through increased pricing of GHG emission: As a mitigation measure, Yara has established a business unit Clean Ammonia which is tasked with capturing growth opportunities within carbon-free food solutions, shipping fuel and other clean ammonia applications. - Technology risks: Yara has an Environmental Solutions business.
 Part of this business is catalyst reagent fluids for cleansing emissions from diesel engines.
 Yara supports the transition to a low-emission future, and runs innovation programs to identify new business opportunities to mitigate risks through exposure to diesel engines.